semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ## Working with resources

-This group of `sem` commands includes the five most commonly and frequently used commands: `sem create`, `sem delete`, `sem edit`, `sem apply`, and `sem get`.
+This group of `sem` commands includes the five most often used commands: `sem create`, `sem delete`, `sem edit`, `sem apply`, and
+`sem get`.
 These are the commands that allow you to work with resources.

 ### sem create

-The `sem create` command is used for creating new resources and can be followed by the `-f` flag, which should be followed by a valid path to a proper YAML file.
+The `sem create` command is used for creating new resources and can be followed by the `-f` flag, which must be followed by a valid path to a proper YAML file.
 Currently there are four types of YAML resource files that can be handled by `sem create`: secrets, dashboards, jobs, and project resource files.